uoftgasa/uoftgasa.github.io/markdown/index.md

 	- WalkScore is a data paradise, compiling travel times across various transportation methods to score neighbourhoods in terms of accessibility (their methodology is described in detail [here](https://www.walkscore.com/methodology.shtml)).
 They also having [apartment listings](https://www.walkscore.com/apartments/search/loc?lat=43.667615239322735&lng=-79.38142695770262) with the usual filters as well as transit and WalkScore ratings specific to the site.

 #### Neighbourhoods
 Below is a list of neighbourhoods in which graduate students have recently lived off campus.
 The neighbourhoods are ranked in terms of price: \$\$\$ = significantly more expensive than median, \$\$ = similar to median, \$ = cheaper than the median.
-The ranking system was pretty slapdash but
+The ranking system was pretty slapdash but seems to match the general impression of the costliness of neighbourhoods.
+You can find a good deal anywhere, but some neighbourhoods make it harder than others.

 - **The Annex/Yorkville - \$\$\$**